Early Printed Books

 Permission to Publish

 Copyright permission to publish photographic images or editions of manuscripts and archives collections must be obtained from the copyright holder.
-In some instances the Manuscripts and Archives Research Library may be the copyright holder, but in other cases copyright permission must be obtained from elsewhere.
+In some instances Manuscripts & Archives may be the copyright holder, but in other cases copyright permission must be obtained from elsewhere.
 Check WATCH for information on Writers, Artists and their Copyright Holders.

 In all cases please contact us for further guidance on copyright clearance.